 You can also drive part of the way to En Vau along the route de la Gineste between Cassis and Marseille, though the last part of the entry to this calanque still involves a steep hike.
 At both these venues, do not leave valuables in your vehicle and try to retrieve it before nightfall.

-By the petit train (little train): The petit train touristique runs from the Tourist Office on Cassis harbour (quai des Moulins) to the Peninsula overlooking the Calanque of Port Miou between April and mid-November.
+By the petit train (little train): The petit train touristique runs from the Tourist Office on Cassis harbour (quai des Moulins) to the Peninsula overlooking the Calanque of Port Miou between mid-March and mid-November.

 The tour departs five-six times a day, depending on the season, includes a commentary and takes 40 minutes, including a ten minute stop on the Peninsula.
 Tickets are sold on board.
 Website for the little tourist train of Cassis